 - Fostering good governance.

-The United Nations Development Programme (UNDP) Human Development Report (2011) ranks Bhutan 141 out of 187 countries in terms of the human development index (HDI) (which measures countries' relative standing in terms of life expectancy, educational attainment and adjusted real income.
-Bhutan faces the challenge of matching gains from strong economic growth (6-8 per cent per annum since the mid 1980s) to rising expectations of expanding employment opportunities and welfare improvements, while preserving its environment and culture.
-Changed community expectations as a result of the introduction of television and the internet add to the challenge.
+The United Nations Development Programme (UNDP) Human Development Report (2013) ranks Bhutan 140 out of 185 countries in terms of the human development index (HDI) (which measures countries' relative standing in terms of life expectancy, educational attainment and adjusted real income).
+Bhutan faces the challenge of matching gains from strong economic growth (6-8 per cent per annum since the mid-1980s) with rising expectations of employment opportunities and welfare improvements, while preserving its environment and culture.
+Changes in community expectations as a result of the introduction of television and the internet add to this challenge.
 Providing employment opportunities for an expanding and increasingly urban and educated labour force will not be easy.

-The two countries have continued to work together on new projects including the Asia-Pacific Group on Money Laundering and the Customs International Executive Management Program.
-A key area of common interest is in the field of climate change, which was the theme of the 2010 SAARC Summit and was expanded upon during Bhutan's participation in the Commonwealth and Small Developing States Meeting in Perth in October 2011.
+Australian and Bhutan have worked together on the Asia-Pacific Group on Money Laundering and the Customs International Executive Management Program.
+A key area of common interest is in the field of climate change, which was the theme of the 2010 SAARC Summit and was expanded upon during Bhutan’s participation in the Commonwealth and Small Developing States Meeting in Perth in October 2011.

 Bilateral Trade and Economic Relationship

-Two way merchandise trade totalled A$3 million (2010-11) with exports to Bhutan valued at A$2.9 million.
-The principal export to Bhutan is vaccines There is some potential for the development of commercial links through the involvement of Australian companies in developmental work, opportunities also exist in the food and beverage, tourism, building, infrastructure, resources and energy sectors, where demand for Australian expertise is growing.
+Australia has a modest trade and investment relationship with Bhutan.
+There is some potential for the development of commercial links through the involvement of Australian companies in developmental work.
+Opportunities also exist in the food and beverage, tourism, building, infrastructure, resources and energy sectors, where demand for Australian expertise is growing.